fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 Click [here](https://jsfiddle.net/fusioncharts/rcbm1pg6/) to see it in a live chart.

-In the above code, the value of the `type` attribute of `yAxis` object has been set to `log` which renders a chart with the logarithmic Y-axis.
+In the above code, the value of the `type` attribute of `yAxis` object has been set to `log`, which renders a chart with the logarithmic Y-axis.

 ## Change Log Base